Chemotherapy regimens for lymphoma

 - your age, general health and fitness.

 Your medical team will talk to you about the best treatment for you based on your individual circumstances.
+Your preferences are an important part of making the decision about which regimen to use.
+If you have any questions, ask your medical team.

 What side effects will I have?